Like to know a little more about the capital cities of the world? Take a look at these 17 interesting facts about Naypyidaw!

 - Whilst in Naypyidaw, make sure to keep your camera firmly pointed at yourself; it is actually illegal to take photos of government buildings or officials here!

 - Burmese Kyat is the official currency here.

 - The name Naypyidaw is said to mean ‘Abode of Kings’!

 - Myanmar welcomed 2,044,000 tourists into the country in 2013, many of whom visited Naypyidaw for its incredible architecture, vast infrastructure and monumental government buildings.

-Do you know any fun or interesting facts about Naypyidaw that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about Naypyidaw?
+Share them in the comments section below!